dhelmr/master-thesis/README.md

 1. First, mlflow must be setup.
 It can either be installed locally, or an instance at DataBricks may be utilized.
 Refer to [mlflow's documentation](https://mlflow.org/docs/latest/getting-started/index.html) for this.
 In case that DataBricks is used, it must be setup separately.

-2. The LID-DS dataset (both versions) must be downloaded (refer to the README), e.g. to the directory `data/`.
+2. The LID-DS dataset (both versions) must be downloaded (refer to the LID-DS README), e.g. to the directory `data/`.

 3. Furthermore, the experiments can be configured globally with a couple of environment variables.
 They must be set accordingly: